kikaitachi/hands-free-chess-clock/README.md

 A chess clock which doesn't need to be touched.
-It listens to voice commands to start a game and automatically switches which clock is stopped and which is running by watching a game using camera.
+It listens to voice commands to start a game and automatically switches which clock is stopped and which is running by watching a game using the camera.

 ## Example hardware